GesaJo/Capital-Bike-Dashboard/README.md

 - ~~get weather data and incorporate~~
 - ~~get holiday-data and incorporate~~
 - add data for 2018
+- add data preparation file and "how to"-section
 - incorporate trained prediction models
 - tests
 - dockerize